 - Start Date - Required.
 The start date and time of your event.
 If no time, simply use the date.
 This field requires special formatting described below.

 - Start Display - Optional.
-Used to hide or change the beginning time to either TBA or TBD for all day events.
+Used to hide or change the beginning time to either TBA or TBD for all-day events.
 The time will be displayed if kept blank.

 - End Date - Optional.
 The end date and time of your event.
 This field requires special formatting described below.

 - End Display - Optional.
-Used to hide or change the end time to either TBA or TBD for all day events.
+Used to hide or change the end time to either TBA or TBD for all-day events.
 The time will be displayed if kept blank.

 - Description Text - Optional.
 Add a description for your event.

 - Tags - Optional.
 You can tag your events so they come directly in already tagged.
-Note: The tag(s) must be added in your site via the tag manager before the import sheet will process.
+Note: The tag(s) must be added to your site via the tag manager before the import sheet will process.